Shotbow/fudawiki-files/hanafuda/games/koi-koi.md

 # Yaku
 There is great variation in the possible sets of yaku in Koi-Koi.
 Some yaku may be house rules, while others are common to nearly all rule sets.
 In many cases, the point values of these yaku will change depending on source.

 The yaku given here are fairly typical of modern forms of the game, as seen in video games and Nintendo's current Koi-Koi rules leaflet.
 They are sorted into groups.
-All of the yaku within each group (except “Ungrouped”) are *mutually exclusive*; a player only scores for their most valuable yaku in each group.
+All of the yaku within each group (except *Other Yaku*) are **mutually exclusive**; a player only scores for their most valuable yaku in each group.

 For example, if a player has all five Bright cards, they only earn points for *Five Brights*.
 They do not earn points for *Four Brights*, *Rainy Four Brights*, or *Three Brights*.
 This goes for each grouping.
 |Points|Yaku Name|Composition|